 From May 11–17, New York City hosted its first Blockchain Week, a joint initiative between New York City Economic Development Corporation (NYCEDC) and leading blockchain news organization CoinDesk, in an effort to nurture the blockchain industry on the East Coast.
 Revolving around the three-day Consensus conference hosted by CoinDesk for the fourth year, Blockchain Week featured many events led by cryptocurrency companies as well as the first Blockchain Job Fair in New York.

 Consensus featured 8,500 attendees from around the world and, with the average ticket costing roughly $2,000, sold approximately $17 million worth of tickets.
 Over 20 events aside from Consensus took place during Blockchain Week, ranging from forums and panels to company-sponsored parties and events.
 One of the most noteworthy events was Ripple’s party, which featured a performance by Snoop Dogg.
+Just goes to show how major it is in the industry.
+You should definitely find out more about trading Ripple if you don’t know much about it.

 Jev Vainsteins, Chief Business Development at Enecuum, participated in many of the events during Blockchain Week, including Consensus.
 Enecuum is a new company building a new blockchain protocol designed to fix many of the issues with existing blockchain protocols.
 Vainsteins praised Blockchain Week but found the sheer size of Consensus to be somewhat inconducive to networking.